Herst History, Family Crest & Coats of Arms

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Herst has been spelled many different ways, including Hurst, Hirst, Herst and others.

 Early Notables of the Herst family (pre 1700)

-More information is included under the topic Early Herst Notables in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) are included under the topic Early Herst Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Herst family to Ireland

 Some of the Herst family moved to Ireland, but this topic is not covered in this excerpt.